AdobeDocs/app-builder/src/pages/guides/configuration/webpack-configuration.md

 ---
-title: Custom Webpack Configuration for App Builder
+title: Webpack Configuration
+description: >-
-description: Users can specify a Webpack configuration for an individual action, a set of actions, or an entire project.
+  Users can specify a Webpack configuration for an individual action, a set of actions, or an entire project.
 keywords:
   - Webpack
   - Configuration